Skip to main content

 Editor’s Note: Scott Dawson, founder of the Croatoan Archaeological Society, has been the driving force behind ten years of archaeological excavations on Hatteras Island that have led to a new understanding of what may have happened to the abandoned settlers.

-Artifacts pulled from the wreck of Blackbeard's flagship Queen Anne's Revenge offer a glimpse into the bloody decades of the early 18th century, when pirates ruled the Carolina coast
+Artifacts pulled from the wreck of Blackbeard's flagship Queen Anne's Revenge offer a glimpse into the bloody decades of the early 18th century, when pirates ruled the Carolina coast.

 What the Wright brothers did in a wild and distant place made its name famous around the world.
 Their biographer visits the Outer Banks to find what remains of the epochal outpost.

-Wilbur Wright boarded a Big Four train at the Union Station in Dayton, Ohio, at six-thirty on the evening of Thursday, September 6, 1900.
-Thirty-three years old, he was setting off on the first great adventure of his life.
+Wilbur Wright boarded a Big Four train at the Union Station in Dayton, Ohio, at 6:30 on the evening of Thursday, September 6, 1900.
+33 years old, he was setting off on the first great adventure of his life.

-Four hundred years ago the first English settlers reached America.
+400 years ago, the first English settlers reached America.
 What followed was a string of disasters ending with the complete disappearance of a colony.

-Roanoke is a twice-lost colony.
+Roanoke was a twice-lost colony.
 First its settlers disappeared—some 110 men, women, and children who vanished almost without a trace.

 A contemporary artist re-creates two and a half centuries of the life of a North Carolina county